Economic and Political Overview

 Legislative Power

 The legislature is unicameral in Singapore.
 The Parliament consists of up to 105 seats: ninety-three are elected by the people while up to 12 Non-constituency Members of Parliament (NCMP) and up to nine Nominated Members of Parliament (NMP) may be appointed.
 After the 2020 general election, 93 MPs were elected and two NCMPs were appointed (or, in the terms of the Parliamentary Elections Act, declared elected) to Parliament.
-Parliament controls the action of the government.
-This depends on the support of parliament, often expressed by a vote of confidence.
+While Parliament technically oversees the actions of the government and expresses its support through mechanisms like votes of confidence, the dominant-party system means the ruling People's Action Party (PAP) typically has strong control over legislative processes.

 Indicator of Freedom of the Press